-Benefits are paid for six months to insured unemployed persons and with no limit to widows of family allowance beneficiaries or work injury permanent disability pensioners.
+Benefits are paid for six months to insured persons, who are involuntary unemployed, and with no limit to widows of family allowance beneficiaries or work injury permanent disability pensioners.

 Benefit adjustment: Benefits are adjusted depending on the financial resources of the system.